josephPeanut/josephPeanut/README.md

-- 👋 Hi, I’m @josephPeanut
+- Hi, I’m @josephPeanut
-- 👀 I’m interested in coding.
+- I’m interested in FIRST Robotics.
-- 🌱 I’m currently learning Java.
+- I’m currently learning Java.
+- I am part of FTC Team 21564.

 <!---
 josephPeanut/josephPeanut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.